 Over the Mountains, Above the Seas

 The ferns migrate at the scale of a Siberian Crane or an Arctic Turn.
 Its spores travel thousands of kilometers, borne by air.
 The qualities that allow this magnitude of migration are more than one- the infinitesimal size of the spores, their ability to germinate many months after they are produced by the mother fern.
-Each spore after sprouting can grow into a bisexual fern and hence reproduction on a new land is not a problem at all.
+Each spore after sprouting can grow into a bisexual fern and hence to reproduce on new land is not a problem at all.

 Story of the Ocean as Told by Sea Lettuce

 There is a profound connection between migratory birds and seeding plants.
-The birds eat the fruits of the plants and then fly to far off lands.
+The birds eat the fruits of the plants and then fly to far-off lands.
 The seeds thus carried to new lands in their stomachs usually have hard outer shells, the feature that helps them be safe from getting digested.

 Nature has made many plants in such a way that they are pre-adapted to make use of human migration and other human activities for their dispersal over the planet.
 So, what do you think?
-Had nature planned the kind and scale of ecological disturbances and habitat destruction that were to accompany the evolution of Homo Sapiens on earth?
+Had nature also planned the kind and scale of ecological disturbances and habitat destruction that were to accompany the evolution of Homo Sapiens on earth?
 I leave it an open question.